uogbuji/uogbuji.github.com/ndewo/index.md

 ----

 Some of the poems in this book have already been published elsewhere, so enjoy this preview I've compiled.
+The book versions of many of these poems are edited somewhat, so buy the book for the latest.

 <!---->
 <div  class="cycle-slideshow slide-right"